qiscus/qiscus-sdk-android/README.md

 ## Create Chat Room

-**Chat Room** is a place where 2 or more users can chat each other**.** There are 2 type of Chat Room that can be created using Qiscus Chat SDK: 1-on-1 Chat Room and Group Chat Room.
+**Chat Room** is a place where 2 or more users can chat each other.
+There are 2 type of Chat Room that can be created using Qiscus Chat SDK: 1-on-1 Chat Room and Group Chat Room.
 For some cases, a room can be identified by room unique id or room name.

 ### 1-on-1 Chat Room

 We assume that you already know a targeted user you want to chat with.
 Make sure that your targeted user has been registered in Qiscus Chat SDK through setUser() method, as explained in the previous section.
 To start a conversation with your targeted user, it can be done with `buildChatWith("targeted_userID")` method.
 Qiscus Chat SDK, then, will serve you a new Chat Room, asynchronously.
 When the room is succesfully created, Qiscus Chat SDK will return a Chat Room package through `onSuccess()` listener.
-To use the created room, you can call `startActivity() `inside the `onSuccess()` listener.
+To use the created room, you can call `startActivity()` inside the `onSuccess()` listener.
 Here is the example to start a conversation:

 ```java
 Qiscus.buildChatWith("jhon.doe@gmail.com") //here we use email as userID.
 But you can make it whatever you want.